yoyo75923/dbms-donations/README.md

-do npm install after downloading to run locally
+do npm install to download the node modules